 Data After Constructive Merge

-Technically, refresh is easier than updating the data.
+Technically, refreshing is easier than updating the data.
 The update needs a special strategy to extract only the specific changes and apply them to the DW system whereas Refresh just replaces the data.
 But refreshing the data takes longer times depending on the volumes of data.

 If you have such refresh jobs to run daily, then you may need to bring down the DW system to load the data.
 Instead of bringing down the entire DW system to load data every time, you can divide and load data in the form of few files.